Rahway River: Birding on the river

 Birdwatching is a frequent activity along the Rahway.
 The Friends of Lenape Park often birdwatch along the banks of its streams such as Nomahegan Brook.

 Other activities on the Rahway

-Cranford's The Riverside Inn and the River and Rail Cantina sit aside the river with outdoor seating near parkland.
+Cranford's Riverside Inn and the River and Rail Cantina sit aside the river with outdoor seating near parkland.
 McLoone's Boathouse is located on Orange Reservoir in South Mountain Reservation.
 The famous Paper Mill Playhouse sits aside the river.

 The Hanson Park Conservancy hosts an annual "rubber ducky race" in the river, over the Hansel Dam falls next to Sperry Park, as a fundraiser for the park.

 The Great Pumpkin Sail is held in Echo Lake on All Saints' Day.
 At this annual event, on the day after Halloween, families bring their Halloween Jack-O-Lanterns, light them, and set them afloat on Echo Lake Park's lower lake.
 The glowing firelit faces reflect in the water as families enjoy free hot chocolate, marshmallows, and entertainment around the campfire.